How to do a balance transfer with American Express

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

 While American Express has long been known for offering charge cards that require you to pay your balance in full each month, the card issuer and network has broadened its offerings over the last decade.
-Amex now offers an array of standard rewards credit cards that let you carry a balance from month to month, and many of its cards come with Pay It Plan It and Pay Over Time features that let you pay off small purchases or spread payments out over a timeline you prefer.
+Amex now offers an array of standard rewards credit cards that let you carry a balance from month to month, and many of its cards come with Pay It Plan It, which lets you pay off small purchases immediately or pay off larger payments over time for a fixed fee.

-From time to time, some of the top American Express credit cards come with 0 percent intro APR offers on balance transfers or purchases for a limited time, which can help you save money and pay down debt faster.
-But how do you complete an American Express balance transfer?
+From time to time, some of the top American Express credit cards also come with intro APR offers on balance transfers or purchases for a limited time, which can help you save money and pay down debt faster.

 How to do a balance transfer with American Express